wlaub/eow/README.md

 When the player collects a refill while inside the entity's area, bubble the player and set/clear the use flag if specified.

+#### Popping Mirror

+A mirror that plays and animation and changes to a different sprite (e.g. breaks or unbreaks) when touched and/or when a flag is set.
+See source map/assets for sprite structure.

 #### Cannot Transition To Trigger

 Must be enabled by Eye Of The Wednesdays to minimize side effects when not in use.